avdpunks/avdpunks.github.io/_posts/2024-01-04-W365-AdvancedUSBRedirection.markdown

 ```

 ## Step 3.
 Testing
-Last but least, Connect via a Remote Desktop Client (Azure Virtual Desktop, Windows 365 or Windows App) to your session host or Cloud PC.
+Last but least, connect via a Windows App (Azure Virtual Desktop, Windows 365 or Windows App) to your Cloud PC.
 You will see a new icon in the connection bar to connect your #USBDEVICE.
-Make sure it's not in use by any local application.
+Make sure the device is not in use by any local application, otherwise the redirection will not work.

 Devices can't be used on both local devices and the remote session simultaneously.
 A device can either be mapped locally or into the virtual desktop.
 And make sure you install the driver on the virtual desktop in case the device is not a "plug and play" device.